AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_IdentityProvider.md

 int32 count
 ```

-Maximum number of providers to return.
+Maximum number of identity providers to return.

 ### Security